drshahizan/special-topic-data-engineering/Assignment/API/submission/CodeX/YoutubeAPI_Report_CodeX.md

 # Youtube API
+##  API stands for Application Programming Interface.
+In the context of APIs, the word Application refers to any software with a distinct function.
+Interface can be thought of as a contract of service between two applications.
+This contract defines how the two communicate with each other using requests and responses.

 ## Part 1: Extract data from API
 ### Step 1: Import libraries
 We use `Google Colab` platform to execute all codes